 Guardian Ad Litem

-Family law matters involving children can be some of the most emotional, contentious and hardest fought issues in family law.
+Family law matters involving children can be some of the most emotional, contentious and hardest fought issues that come before the family courts.
 In the midst of such proceedings, it is sometimes easy to lose sight of what is in the best interests of the children at the center of the dispute.
-To help ensure that the bests interests of the child are always represented in a parenting or child-related dispute, the court may appoint a representative specifically for the purpose of looking after the child’s interests.
-This person is either a Guardian Ad Litem or an Attorney for a Minor Child, depending upon the particular needs involved.
-The family law attorneys at The Upton Law Firm are available to serve in these capacities to help in the practical and effective resolution of Connecticut child custody, visitation and other parenting or child-related matters.
+To help ensure that the bests interests of the child are always represented in a parenting or child-related dispute, the court may appoint a representative specifically for the purpose of looking after their interests.
+This person could either be a Guardian Ad Litem (GAL) or an Attorney for a Minor Child (AMC), depending upon the specific circumstances of the case and the needs of the parties.

 What does a Guardian Ad Litem do?